Skip to main content

 Replace LINEARB_API_TOKEN with your actual LinearB API key.

 The LinearB MCP server is a Beta feature.
-Behavior and outputs may change before general availability.
+Behavior and outputs may change before GA.

-Numbers and data outputs from the MCP—like any generative AI results—should be verified for accuracy.
-To ensure correctness, we recommend reproducing results in the LinearB UI Dashboard before using any MCP-generated metrics for critical decisions.
+Numbers and data outputs from the MCP — like any generative AI results — should be verified for accuracy.
+We recommend reproducing results in the LinearB UI before using MCP-generated metrics for critical decisions.

-For a reference of ready-to-use queries, see the LinearB MCP Server Prompt Library (PDF).
+For ready-to-use queries, see: LinearB MCP Server Prompt Library (PDF) .

 Once configured, the MCP server allows you to:

-• Authenticate securely with your LinearB API token.
+• Authenticate securely with your LinearB API key.

 • Apply consistent configuration across environments.

-• Access extended capabilities beyond the public API, using supported internal endpoints.
+• Access extended capabilities beyond the public API (where supported by LinearB MCP tools).

 1. Open Claude Desktop.
 From the welcome screen, you’ll see the main prompt bar.

-2. Click +, and select Add from LinearB Metrics to load the set of unique LinearB prompts.
+2. Click +, then select Add from LinearB Metrics to load the LinearB prompts.

-3. Once enabled, these prompts will appear directly in the Claude interface, allowing you to quickly generate PR reports, lead time reports, merge rate reports, and other LinearB-specific outputs without additional configuration.
+3. Once enabled, these prompts appear in Claude and can be used to generate PR reports, lead time reports, merge rate reports, and other LinearB-specific outputs.

 Exploring the Power of LinearB’s MCP Server